Marcus Silcock

 Doom Drone

 In 2016, when I lived in London, I went on many journeys.
 I was trying to align my mind with my body.
 Lunch room tongue assessments.
 Spine alignment.
-A doom drone concert.
-A magic rabbit hat.
-In the basement where I worked, I got the phone call.
-I was going to become a father.
-Then… Read more
+A doom… Read more.

 -